 What’s more is the constant use of your location in the background will have an impact on your device’s battery life, which may be yet another reason you might want to disable the feature.

-How to disable Frequent Locations in iOS
+How to disable Significant Locations in iOS

 So by now you’re probably wondering what you can do to turn the feature off; you’re in luck, because it’s actually pretty easy.
 You can simply follow these steps:

 In some cases, your device may have been tracking your location in the background for some time.
-If this is the case, you may also see a log of location histories and a “Clear History” button that you can use to clear the history of Frequent Locations.
+If this is the case, you may also see a log of location histories and a “Clear History” button that you can use to clear the history of Significant Locations.
 We’d suggest using it if you see it.
 The button won’t appear if your device hasn’t been tracking your location long enough to keep a record.

-Disabling Frequent Locations is a good privacy step to take for all of your iOS devices, and not just one of them.
+Disabling Significant Locations is a good privacy step to take for all of your iOS devices, and not just one of them.
 Keeping this kind of information off of your device helps ensure that your privacy is secured even in the event that your device gets compromised – hacked or stolen.

 Not only is the feature creepy overall, but its usefulness raises a lot of eyebrows and its methods of helping you find your way home are questionable at best.
 After all, if you wanted to know how to get home, you’d probably just launch your Maps app and query for yourself without iOS tracking you in the background.